-Recovery of bond costs issued by the Department of Water Resources (DWR) to buy power to serve electric customers during the California energy crisis.
+Recovers the cost of bonds issued by the Department of Water Resources (DWR) to purchase power to serve electric customers during the California energy crisis.
 DWR bond charges are collected on behalf of DWR and do not belong to PG&E.

 Tax that PG&E collects to fund the California Energy Commission based on electric use during a billing period.